Ary3ndra/AzMon-notify/NOTIFICATIONS.md

 Only alerts at/above `min_severity` that are **newly fired** notify (dashboard still shows everything).
 Muted rules and quiet hours are respected.

+**Picking one:** on your own laptop, the Windows toast needs zero setup.
+For your phone, ntfy is the fastest (~1 min, no account); Telegram and WhatsApp take a couple more minutes but you likely already have the app installed.
+You can enable more than one at once — every enabled channel fires for every notifying alert.

+Every channel below only ever receives a short summary (severity, rule name, resource name, count, timestamp) — never the full alert description or KQL results.
+See [SECURITY.md](SECURITY.md#third-party-senders-opt-in) for the exact data-flow table.

 ---

 ## 🖥️ Desktop (Windows toast) — already on